Rise of the Rōnin: Plot

 In the year 1853, the Blade Twins are tasked by the Bladesmith to assassinate Commodore Matthew Perry and steal a secret message in his possession.
 They are able to steal the message, but are unable to kill Perry due to the intervention of another assassin, the Blue Demon.
 Outmatched, one of the Blade Twins is forced to flee while their partner sacrifices themselves to ensure the Blade Twin's escape, now the Protagonist.
-After Shogunate oniwaban attack the Veiled Edge's village, the Protagonist realizes that their partner is still alive and decides to desert the Veiled Edge to search for them.
+After Shogunate oniwaban attack the Veiled Edge's village, the Protagonist believes that their partner is still alive and decides to desert the Veiled Edge to search for them.
 The Bladesmith forces the Protagonist into a duel to the death to win the right to abandon the clan, with the Protagonist prevailing and the Bladesmith wishing them luck with her dying breath.

 The Protagonist makes their way to Yokohama in 1858, where they befriend wandering ronin Ryoma Sakamoto.
 The social order of Yokohama and all of Japan has been thrown into turmoil due to the arrival of the Perry Expedition and increasing Western influence in the country.
 As Ryoma searches for his master Shoin Yoshida with his fellow students, the Protagonist investigates the whereabouts of their partner, now known as Demonclaw Samurai, who is working for the Americans and British.
 Shogunate Chief Minister Naosuke Ii enacts harsh suppression and purges of anti-Shogunate and anti-foreigner sentiment, culminating in Shoin's arrest and execution in 1859 which angers Ryoma and his friends.
 Genzui Kusaka decides to take Shoin's place and rebel against the Shogunate, along with Kogoro Katsura, Shinsaku Takasugi, and others.
 They rally a small army to attack Ii directly.
-The Blue Demon, whose true identity is Akikatsu Manabe, attempts to protect Ii but is struck down by the Protagonist in retribution, and Ii is either successfully assassinated or manages to flee with a still-living Manabe, only to be assassinated later by the Demonclaw Samurai.
+The Blue Demon, whose true identity is Akikatsu Manabe, attempts to protect Ii but is struck down by the Protagonist in retribution, and Ii is either successfully assassinated or manages to flee with a still-living Manabe, only to be dismissed from his position as Chief Minister, and subsequently assassinated later by the Blade Twin.
 As a result of Ii's death, American influence in Japan wanes as British influence strengthens, led by Ernest Satow and Rutherford Alcock.